La Fuga (band)

 La Fuga is a Spanish rock band from Reinosa, Cantabria that formed in the summer of 1996.
 It is composed by Xavi Moreno (voice and guitar), Nando (guitar), Raúl (bass) and Edu (drums).
-They have realized more than 600 concerts in ten tours, and they have published 10 albums to date.
+They have played more than 600 concerts over the course of ten tours, and they have published 10 albums to date.

 Formation and beginnings

 The group started to play in 1997.
 In the month of September, the band, formed then by Edu (drums), Rulo (lead vocals and guitar), Fito (guitar and backing vocals) and Iñaki (bass), started to give their first concerts in Reinosa and other places of Cantabria and Palencia.

 First disc: Mira

-After the great success of their demo, they started giving more and more concerts in more cities out of their locality, even playing in Madrid.
-More and more people started going to their concerts, and they asked for their own songs.
+After the great success of their demo, they started playing more and more concerts in more cities out of their locality, even playing in Madrid.
+They gained popularity, and people began to ask for their own songs.
 Because of this they decided to record their first studio album called Mira, which was released in 1998.